Dynamics 365 Unified Interface: Frequently Asked Questions

 What is the Unified Interface for Dynamics 365

-Unified Interface uses a responsive web design to make sure that Dynamics 365 is portable so that records and forms reflow whether being accessed on a large screen or a small mobile device.
+Unified Interface uses a responsive web design to make sure that Dynamics 365 is portable so that records and forms reflow whether being viewed on a large screen or a small mobile device.

 This reflects the same responsive principles seen in websites that are rendered for optimal viewing and interaction across any screen size, orientation or device.